Tax Letters: Important 2013 Tax Reporting DeadlinesDate: January, 2014

 Note that amounts eligible for transfer to an RRSP are reported separately on this form from those that are ineligible for such transfers.

 Employers must complete and file the Ontario Employers’ Health Tax Annual Return.
-You should receive this from the government in January 2013.
+You should receive this return from the government in January 2014.

 Employers are exempt from Ontario Employers’ Health Tax on the first $400,000 of Ontario payroll.
-This exemption amount must be shared among associated
+This exemption must be shared among associated employers.

 Employers are required to complete and file Ontario Workers’ Compensation Returns on the dates indicated on their particular forms.